sebsto/amplify-ios-workshop/MOB304/instructions/content/30_add_authentication/30_test.md

 Click **Sign Out** to end the session and, after a short redirection to Cognito's signout page, you return to the `LandingView`.

-In the XCode console, you see some application debugging information: the username and profile of the signed in user as well as its Cognito token.
+In the Xcode console, you see some application debugging information: the username and profile of the signed in user as well as its Cognito token.

 ```text
 2020-06-08 17:11:26.908420+0200 Landmarks[86260:7126165] [Amplify] Configuring